-Figure 2.236 Security Access Control List Information Webpage (MAC Based Filtering)
+Figure 2.238 Security Access Control List Information Webpage(MAC Based Filtering)

-The main ACL entries for filtering by MAC layer (also called L2 filtering) as shown in Figure 2.236 include MAC address, VLAN ID, VLAN Priority Tag and Ether Type.
-Table 2.51describes definition of each in details.
+The main ACL entries for filtering by MAC layer (also called L2 filtering) as shown in Figure 2.238 include MAC address, VLAN ID, VLAN Priority Tag and Ether Type.
+Table 2.52describes definition of each in details.
 Here note that if any field is empty, that ACL entry will be ignored.

-Table 2.51 Descriptions of Main ACL Entries for L2 Filtering in ACL Webpage
+Table 2.52 Descriptions of Main ACL Entries for L2 Filtering in ACL Webpage

-ACL Entry Definition Range Source or MAC address are the fields of the Ethernet For every non-zero bit in the Mask, its relative bit in the Destination MAC frame header.
-The Mask item is a bit mask IP address will be compared.
-If the Mask is 0.0.0.0, Addresses for comparing range. then this condition is always accepted.
-If the Mask is empty, it is considered equal to the Mask of

-ACL Entry Definition Range 255.255.255.255 and all of bits in the IP Address are compared.
-VLAN ID The VLAN ID field of 802.1Q VLAN tag in the Ethernet frame header.
+ACL Entry Definition Range Source or Destination MAC Addresses MAC address are the fields of the Ethernet frame header.
+The Mask item is a bit mask for comparing range.
+For every non-zero bit in the Mask, its relative bit in the IP address will be compared.
+If the Mask is 0.0.0, then this condition is always accepted.
+If the Mask is empty, it is considered equal to the Mask of 255.255.255.255 and all of bits in the IP Address are VLAN ID The VLAN ID field of 802.1Q VLAN tag in the Ethernet frame header.
 If the trunk ports are created, they will also be shown on the port list.
-If you want to select a trunk port, please make sure that there are no ACL entry using the physical ports which are belonging this trunk port.
+If you want to select a trunk port, please make sure that there are no ACL entry using the physical ports which are belonging this trunk port. compared.
 The item value is between 1~4094.

-VLAN Priority Tag The Priority field of 802.1Q VLAN tag in the Ethernet frame header.
-The item value is between 0~7.
+ACL Entry Definition Range VLAN Priority Tag The Priority field of 802.1Q VLAN tag in The item value is between 0~7. the Ethernet frame header.
 Ether Type The Ethernet type field in the Ethernet frame header.
 The followings are examples.
 The value 0x8000 is an IPv4 packet.
 The value 0x86DD is an IPv6 packet.
 The value 0x8100 is an 802.1Q packet.
 The item value is between 0x0600~0xFFFF.